Ultrastrong magnon-magnon coupling and chiral spin-texture control in a dipolar 3D multilayered artificial spin-vortex ice: Introduction

-Here, we build a bridge between the regimes of high reconfigurability and strong coupling.
-By engineering a 3D magnonic metamaterial comprising two artificial spin systems separated in $\hat{z}$, we control the 3D spatial dipole positioning and maximise the effective system-wide dipolar coupling strength.
-This allows us to reach an extremely strong dipolar-coupling regime which gives rise to a host of complex emergent magnon dynamics including ultrastrong magnon-magnon coupling, GHz-scale mode frequency shifts and chiral symmetry breaking.
-The 3D system architecture enables a vastly reconfigurable $16^N$ microstate space where each nanoisland may assume four distinct vortex and macrospin states and the state of each multilayer spin system may be independently addressed.
-A 3D lateral inter-layer offset is introduced via shadow deposition to break dipolar coupling symmetry between states, which we exploit to demonstrate chirality-selective magneto-toroidal microstate programming and resultant magnonic spectral control.
+Here, we bridge the regimes of high reconfigurability and strong coupling by engineering a multilayered 3D artificial spin systems comprising two magnetic layers (NiFe) separated in $\hat{z}$ by a non-magnetic spacer layer (Al).
+This enhances the effective system-wide dipolar coupling strength and allows us to reach an extremely strong dipolar-coupling regime giving rise to a host of complex emergent magnon dynamics including ultrastrong magnon-magnon coupling, GHz-scale mode frequency shifts and chiral symmetry breaking.
+Each nanoisland layer may assume four distinct states (two macrospin and two vortex, termed `artificial spin-vortex ice'\cite{gartside2022reconfigurable}) and the state of each magnetic layer may be independently addressed via global magnetic field as the layers have different thicknesses (20 and 30 nm respectively) giving a coercive field offset.
+This gives 16 states per 3D nanoisland, and grants a vastly reconfigurable $16^N$ microstate space.